Last Updated on : 2025-05-29 06:38:53download

 Based on the pixel width and height of the map, fill the specified pixel enumeration value at the top-left corner R(0,0) within its area using a two-dimensional scanning method.
 1

-: the current pixel is an obstacle.
+: The current pixel is an obstacle.
 2

-: the current pixel is a carpet.
+: The current pixel is a carpet.

 The outer boundary information of the specified area in a map is represented by the RVC_ROOM_POLYGON_S